elmunoz42/sbcc-ev-charging-stations/README.md

 Our final model implements a hybrid STL-ARIMA approach with 30-day seasonality, which has significantly improved forecasting accuracy compared to earlier iterations.
 This sophisticated model:

-1. **Decomposes the time series** using Seasonal and Trend decomposition with Loess (STL), effectively separating the data into seasonal, trend, and residual components
+1. **Decomposes the time series** using Seasonal and Trend decomposition with Loess (STL), effectively separating the data into seasonal, trend, and residual components.
-2. **Applies ARIMA modeling** to the residual component to capture remaining patterns after seasonality and trend have been accounted for
+2. **Applies ARIMA modeling** to the residual component to capture remaining patterns after seasonality and trend have been accounted for.
-3. **Reintroduces the 30-day seasonality pattern** based on detailed analysis of the historical charging data, which revealed monthly utilization cycles aligned with county employee work patterns and public facility usage
+3. **Reintroduces the 30-day seasonality pattern** based on detailed analysis of the historical charging data, which revealed monthly utilization cycles aligned with county employee work patterns and public facility usage.

 As shown in the forecast visualization, the model successfully:

-1. Tracks the rising trend in energy delivered (kWh), aligning with the accelerating EV adoption rates in Santa Barbara County
+1. Tracks the rising trend in energy delivered (kWh), aligning with the accelerating EV adoption rates in Santa Barbara County.
-2. Captures both weekly and monthly seasonal fluctuations in charging patterns
+2. Captures both weekly and monthly seasonal fluctuations in charging patterns.
-3. Provides predictions that follow the general volatility pattern of the actual test data, including appropriate confidence intervals
+3. Provides predictions that follow the general volatility pattern of the actual test data, including appropriate confidence intervals.

 ### Performance Metrics